 How Instagram’s Process Works

-Instagram points you to its help center.
-Currently, this is the only way to contact Instagram for help.
+Instagram points you to its self-service help center.
+Currently, this is the only way to contact Instagram’s customer service for help with anything related to hacked accounts.

-The help center sends you through a list of actions you can take to take back your hacked account, but the hardest part is getting a real person to read the messages you’ve submitted.
+Their help center sends you through many different options you can take to recover your hacked account including submitting tickets.
+However the hardest part can be getting a real person to read the tickets quickly.

 Signs You’ve Been Hacked